Using the Google Photos Library API your app can read, write, and share photos and videos in Google Photos.

 - Sharing: feature that enables users to share their media with other users.

-Like other Google REST APIs, the Library API uses OAuth 2.0 to handle authentication and authorization.
+Like other Google REST APIs, the Library API uses OAuth 2.0 to handle authorization.
 Your app can request access to the user's Google Photos library via the various authorization scopes provided by the API.

 Note that the Library API does not support service accounts; to use this API, users must be signed in to a valid Google Account.